gablm/feup_ldts_ForwardWarfare/docs/README.md

 **The Pattern.**

-Factory pattern.
+So, a Factory pattern is perfect in this situation.
 It allows us to have a single class that reunites all the available troops and lets other classes get a new troop without having to know about all the available troops.

 **Implementation.**